AP Investigation Details Shocking Massacre, Mass Graves Of Myanmar Rohingya

 The lengthy report by the AP's Foster Klug relied on interviews with more than two dozen refugees who managed to escape from soldiers and flee to neighboring Bangladesh at the start of a brutal military crackdown on the Rohingya in August.
 Some of the survivors provided the news agency with time-stamped cellphone videos supporting their claims.

-The AP uncovered evidence of at least five mass graves at one location, Gu Dar Pyin, that bolster charges leveled by the U.S. and United Nations of ethnic cleansing in the country's western Rakhine state.
+The AP uncovered evidence of at least five mass graves at one location, Gu Dar Pyin, that bolster charges leveled by the U.S. and United Nations of ethnic cleansing in the country's northern Rakhine state.

-About 200 soldiers swept into the area on Aug.
+About 200 soldiers, known as Tatmadaw, swept into the area on Aug.
 27, according to witnesses.
 One of them, Mohammad Sha, 37, a shop owner and farmer, told the news agency that he "hid in a grove of coconut trees near a river with more than 100 others.
 They watched as the military searched Muslim homes and dozens of Buddhist neighbors, their faces partly covered with scarves, loaded the possessions they found into about 10 pushcarts.
 Then the soldiers burned down the homes, shooting anyone who couldn't flee, Sha said."

 The news agency writes: